-- 20. Following are procedures for a competitive bidding process for each of the following stages: - (1) Compilation of bidding documentationIn addition to paragraph 5.2.3 above, the bid documentation must - - (a) Take into account - The general conditions of contract; - Any Treasury guidelines on bid documentation; and - The requirement of the Construction Industry Development Board, in the case of a bid relating to construction, upgrading or refurbishment of buildings or infrastructure. - (b) Include evaluation and adjudication criteria, including any criteria required by other applicable legislation. - (c) Where applicable, include the minimum functionality criteria required for bidders to achieve for functionality before they are shortlisted for further evaluation of price and preferences. - (d) Compel bidders to declare any conflict of interest they may have in the transaction for which the bid is submitted and the exclusion of such prospective contractors from those tenders. - (e) Require the bidders to furnish the following if the value of the transaction is expected to exceed R10 million (VAT included):
+- 20. Following are procedures for a competitive bidding process for each of the following stages: - (1) Compilation of bidding documentationThe bid documentation must - - (a) Take into account - The general conditions of contract; - Any Treasury guidelines on bid documentation; and - The requirement of the Construction Industry Development Board, in the case of a bid relating to construction, upgrading or refurbishment of buildings or infrastructure. - (b) Include evaluation and adjudication criteria, including any criteria required by other applicable legislation. - (c) Where applicable, include the minimum functionality criteria required for bidders to achieve for functionality before they are shortlisted for further evaluation of price and preferences. - (d) Compel bidders to declare any conflict of interest they may have in the transaction for which the bid is submitted and the exclusion of such prospective contractors from those tenders. - (e) Require the bidders to furnish the following if the value of the transaction is expected to exceed R10 million (VAT included):